 Craig Lancaster '97, one of the club members who tabled yesterday, said, "It's important to table for women's rights since in other countries they are treated differently when abducted and are subjected to sexual assault as well as other forms of torture."

-Catherine Hung, a student at the Graduate School of Education who signed the petitions, said she has been a supporter of human rights in the past and that her classmates have been veryactive in the effort.
+Catherine Hung, a student at the Graduate School of Education who signed the petitions, said she has been a supporter of human rights in the

 "I think it's crucial that everybody,especially students, show unified support,especially here in the United States, for humanrights and specifically women's rights," she said.